akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 Before starting with the DNS module, you need to:

-1. Complete the tasks in [Akamai: Get Started with the Akamai Terraform Provider](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_provider).
+1. Complete the tasks in [Get Started with the Akamai Provider](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_provider).
 2. Determine whether you want to import an existing DNS zone and records or create new ones.
 3. If you're importing an existing DNS configuration, continue with [Import a DNS zone and records](#import-a-dns-zone-and-records).
 3. If you're creating a new DNS configuration, continue with [Create a DNS zone